What They Said Themselves

 Sam Hall, Director, DHCW — on when the NHS Wales App will achieve sufficient functionality for meaningful public adoption — Public Accountability Meeting, 29 January 2026

 When pressed on timelines, DHCW's own director cannot offer a date, a target, or even a range.
-The organisation does not know when its flagship product will work well enough for people to use it.
-This is an admission that DHCW has no credible delivery plan for the NHS Wales App — or at least not one that its own director is willing to commit to in public.
+The organisation has no credible delivery plan for the NHS Wales App — or at least not one its own director is willing to commit to in public.

 "I think that's a bit of a gap at the moment."